-The most striking feature of the LAB\,1 velocity field is that its orientation is perpendicular to its morphological principal axis (Figure~\ref{fig:moms}, left panel).
+The most striking feature of the newly revealed large-scale velocity field is that the shear is observed perpendicular to the morphological principal axis (Figure~\ref{fig:moms}, left panel).
 The existence of such a large-scale coherent velocity field of high-amplitude appears in qualitative agreement with theoretical predictions of hydro-dynamical simulations in a $\Lambda$CDM framework.
 In particular it is a natural outcome of the filamentary nature of the cosmic web and the predicted existence of dense cold-gas streams that can penetrate deeply into dark-matter potential wells without being shock-heated by the gravitational potential \citep[see review by][]{Stewart2017b}.
-However, the perpendicular alignment between the velocity field and the principal axis means that the angular momentum vector of the gas in LAB\,1 is aligned parallel with the principal axis.
-Simulations in the $\Lambda$CDM framework predict that the angular momentum vector and the elongation of the dark matter haloes -- including their gaseous and stellar contents -- show correlated properties with the surrounding large-scale structure of the cosmic-web \citep[e.g.][and references therein]{Forero-Romero2014,Libeskind2018,Codis2018,Wang2018}.
-These studies predict that, on average, the angular-momentum of high-mass haloes ($\gtrsim10^{12}$M$_\odot$) is expected to be orthogonal to their major axis, which is expected to be aligned parallel with the connecting filament of the cosmic web.
-Thus, the observed alignment between morphological principal axis, which we naively interpret as the direction of the major cosmic web filament \citep[as suggested by][]{Erb2011}, renders LAB\,1 as an outlier from the theoretically expected average for high-mass haloes.
+However, the perpendicular alignment between the velocity field and the morphological principal axis implies that the angular momentum vector of the gas in LAB\,1 is aligned parallel with the morphological principal axis.
+Simulations in the $\Lambda$CDM framework predict that the angular momentum vector and the elongation of the dark matter halos -- including their gaseous and stellar contents -- show correlated properties with the surrounding large-scale structure of the cosmic-web \citep[e.g.,][and references therein]{Forero-Romero2014,Libeskind2018,Codis2018,Wang2018}.
+These studies predict that the angular-momentum of high-mass halos ($\gtrsim10^{12}$M$_\odot$) is expected, on average, to be orthogonal to the major axis of the halo, and the halo's major axis is expected to be aligned parallel with the connecting filament of the cosmic web.
+Thus, the observed alignment between morphological principal axis, which we naively interpret as the direction of the major cosmic web filament \citep[as suggested by][]{Erb2011}, renders LAB\,1 as an outlier from the theoretically expected average for high-mass halos.